On the Energy Benefit of Network Coding for Wireless Multiple Unicast: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:model} the model is defined more precisely.
-The main results of the work are presented in Section~\ref{sec:result}.
-The network code that achieves a high benefit is constructed in Section~\ref{sec:code}.
-Section~\ref{sec:conclusions}, finally, provides a discussion of the work.
+In Section~\ref{sec:model} we specify our model and problem statement more precisely.
+Our main results are presented in Section~\ref{sec:results}.
+Constructions of configurations that allow a large energy benefit for network coding and proofs of our results are given in Sections~\ref{sec:hex} and~\ref{sec:rect}.
+In Section~\ref{sec:concl}, finally, we discuss our work.